cyberdaemon-eek/NASA-Semantic-Search-Engine-for-Scientific-Literature/README.md

 3. Go into `edit` > `notebook settings` under `hardware accelerator` and select `GPU`
 4. To run each cell, press `shift` + `return`
 5. Under the heading `BERT Sentence Transformer Semantic Search`, in the `queries` list, add your scientific query of choice
-6. Run that cell to recieve searched literature documents
+6. Run that cell to receive searched literature documents

 ### Figma Mockup
 1. Create background frame `#F3F3F3` for web application